jbuehl/solaredge/README.md

 Convert the data in file yyyymmdd.pcap and write the output to file yyyymmdd.dat

-    python seextract.py -f pcap/
+    python seextract.py -o yyyymmdd.dat -f pcap/

-Monitor PCAP files in directory pcap/ and write the output to stdout.
+Monitor PCAP files in directory pcap/ and write the output to the file yyyymmdd.dat.

     python seextract.py -o allfiles.pcap pcap/

 Convert all the pcap files found in directory pcap/ and write the output to files allfiles.pcap.

+    python seextract.py yyyymmdd.pcap | python semonitor.py -o yyyymmdd.json

+Extract SolarEdge data from the file yyyymmdd.pcap using seextract.py, process it with semonitor.py, and write data to the json file yyyymmdd.json.

 se2state.py
 -----------
-Maintain a file containing the current state of SolarEdge inverters and optimizers.
+Maintain a JSON file containing the current state of SolarEdge inverters and optimizers.

 ### Usage
     python se2state.py options [inFile]